I-10. The History of Printed Book Illustration in the West - Advance Reading List

 Harthan, John.
 The History of the Illustrated Book: The Western TraditionLondon: Thames and Hudson, 1981; paperback edition, 1997.

-While you’re working your way through Harthan, take a break from time to time to read the following shorter pieces on prints and printmaking:
+While you’re working your way through Harthan, take a break from time to time to read the following shorter pieces on prints and printmaking, especially if the topic is new to you:

 Ivins, William M., Jr. How Prints Look.
-Boston: Beacon Press, 1987.
+Boston: Beacon Press, 1987 (or the original 1943 edition, made freely available online by the Metropolitan Museum of Art).
 Read from cover to cover, including the “Notes on a few points of interest” in the back.
-Prefer the 1987 revised edition (better image quality and a more logical order, though the added examples all concern modern fine-art prints, not prints used in books).
+Prefer the 1987 revised edition, which has better image quality and a more logical order (but the same amusingly old-fashioned tone).

 Avoid Bamber Gascoigne’s How to Identify Prints for the purposes of this course.
-It is a fantastic reference resource, but skimming its relentless bounty without a particular print to identify is a disquieting experience.
+It is a fantastic reference resource, but too much of a firehose of information for a history class.
+The examples in Ivins and Griffiths are enough.

 Note that you do not need to bring these books with you to class.